top of page

 The verb 'dominate' has its etymological roots in the Latin word 'dominatus,' which is the past participle of 'dominari,' meaning 'to rule' or 'to govern.'
 This Latin term is closely related to 'dominus,' signifying 'lord' or 'master.'
 Therefore, the etymology of 'dominate' conveys the action of exercising control, influence, or authority over others or a particular domain, akin to the rule or governance of a master.
 Over time, 'dominate' has been used to describe the act of asserting one's supremacy or preeminence, whether it be in social, political, or competitive contexts.
 The word's etymology reflects its historical connection with rulership and control, which remains central to its modern usage in signifying the exertion of significant power and influence.

-Quiz: Find the meaning of dominate
+Quiz: Find the meaning of the verb dominate:

 Try Again!